ALsJourney/documentation-coolify/docs/knowledge-base/health-checks.md

 ### Service Stacks

-Services or Applications that use the [Docker Compose Build Pack](/builds/packs/docker-compose) require their healthchecks to be defined in the `Dockerfile` of each service, or in their `docker-compose.y[a]ml` file using the [healthcheck](https://docs.docker.com/reference/compose-file/services/#healthcheck) attribute.
+Services or Applications that use the [Docker Compose Build Pack](/builds/packs/docker-compose) require their health checks to be defined in the `Dockerfile` of each service, or in their `docker-compose.y[a]ml` file using the [healthcheck](https://docs.docker.com/reference/compose-file/services/#healthcheck) attribute.

 ::: tip When to use health checks?
-It is recommended to enable healthchecks for all your resources.
+It is recommended to enable health checks for all your resources.
 This way, you can ensure that only healthy resources are receiving traffic.

-But if you cannot set up healthchecks for some reason, you can disable them.
+But if you cannot set up health checks for some reason, you can disable them.

 Just be aware that if the resource is unhealthy, it will still receive traffic.
 :::